-He Ira Wāhine Women's Mentoring Programme
+He Ira Wāhine | The Women's Mentoring Programme

-He Ira Wāhine, the Women's Mentoring Programme at the Business School, matches women business students with women working in business.

-Students and mentors meet several times throughout the year, and also attend a series of networking and speaker events.
-The Women's Mentoring Programme helps students to develop valuable skills, broaden their networks, gain confidence, and learn the best way to transition from university to working life.
+Our Women's Mentoring Programme at the Business School matches women Business students with women working in business.
+Students and mentors meet throughout the year and attend networking and speaker events.
+The programme helps students develop valuable skills, broaden their networks, gain confidence, and learn the best way to transition from university to work.